Kimchi Tuna Onigiri & Kimchi Seaweed Rice Balls

-Have you seen a tool like this in Korean stores?
+Have you seen this Onigiri tool like this one in Korean stores?
 It is similar to Onigiri mold.
 This makes the job easy and fun.
 I think I paid USD $1.50 for it.

 If you can’t find one or don’t bother to invest one that will eventually clutter your kitchen drawers, you can use your hands to shape the patties.